Amebis/eduVPN/doc/Customization.md

-# Customization of eduVPN and Let's Connect!
-Clients for Windows
+# Customization of eduVPN Clients for Windows

-This document describes customization of the eduVPN and Let's Connect!
-Clients for Windows only.
+This document describes customization of the eduVPN, Let's Connect! and govVPN Clients for Windows only.
 For eduVPN server setup see [eduVPN Documentation](https://github.com/eduvpn/documentation).

-eduVPN and Let's Connect! clients are the same client targeted for a different audience.
+eduVPN, Let's Connect! and govVPN clients are the same client targeted for a different audience.
 While their UI is different, the customization is mostly identical.
 Therefore, the remainder of this document will reference "eduVPN" only for readability.
-For Let's Connect! use case, the "eduVPN" in paths and filenames translates to "LetsConnect".
+For Let's Connect! and govVPN use case, the "eduVPN" in paths and filenames translates to "LetsConnect" and "govVPN" respectively.

 ## Default values